 Two years of brutal conflict in Yemen have led to what the UN describes as the worst humanitarian situation on the globe.
 60 percent of the population - 17 million people - are suffering from food insecurity and malnutrition, with nearly 7 million people facing starvation.
 They need your help.

 In South Sudan, nearly 5 million people - 40 percent of the population - are facing extreme hunger.
 "We are seeing communities now at the breaking point".
 Read more about the situation and support our humanitarian response.

-Millions of people are facing starvation across East Africa, Yemen and north-east Nigeria.
+Millions of people are facing starvation across East Africa, South Sudan and Yemen.
 Oxfam is on the ground providing food, clean water and sanitation.
-Make a donation now and help us respond to those in desperate need in one or more of these regions.
+Make a donation now and help us respond to those in desperate need.

 One month since famine was declared in two areas of South Sudan, it is a race against the forthcoming rains to save lives Oxfam warned today.